FRC4048/robot-docs/docs/auto-shoot.md

 This function takes in a `VelocityVector` and returns how far the projectile would theoretically go before hitting the ground.

 This function can be used to check what portion of the trajectory you are hitting your target.
-For example in Crescendo we said we could only shoot if the trajectory arrived at the target in the first 2/5 of the trajectory.
-This was to prevent hitting the target from above because the target have a roof we have to shoot under.
+For example in Crescendo, we said we could only shoot if the trajectory arrived at the target in the first 2/5 of the trajectory.
+This was to prevent hitting the target from above because the target have a roof we had to shoot under.

 ``` java
 public static double horizontalRange(VelocityVector velocityVector) {